BrokenShell/Fortuna/docs/guide.md

 ```

 Resolution is recursive, so selecting `coins` calls it and then resolves the
 callable it selects.
-Cycles and runaway chains raise `RuntimeError` instead of
+Cycles and runaway chains raise `RuntimeError`.
-recursing forever.

 Arguments supplied to a value engine are passed to the initially selected
 callable: